OutLaw0/File-downloader/readme.md

 ## Usage

+Install and setting script.
-Install the script and prepare the csv file in the **required format**.
+Prepare the csv file in the **required format**.
 U can upload example file .csv and use it.
 But it contains unnecessary columns, for my purposes, you can simplify it and the script itself.
 Check comments.